Solve a vehicle routing problem (VRP) using R and Nextmv Cloud

 # wrong.

-Alternatively you can write a simple for loop retrying the HTTP call until the status changes from started or requested to succeeded, failed or timed_out.
-Our code snippets in Go and Python give a good template for that approach.
+Alternatively, you can write a simple for loop retrying the HTTP call until the status changes from started or requested to succeeded, failed or timed_out.
+Our code snippets in Python give a good template for that approach.

 Step 3: Download the solution